-Chair/Associate Professor, Anthropology and Geography
+Chair/Professor, Anthropology and Geography

 Nothing surprises me.
 I’m a scientist.” - Indiana Jones

 Carolyn Dillian joined Coastal Carolina University in 2010 as an archaeologist specializing in prehistoric technology.
 She has conducted archaeological excavations throughout the U.S and in Kenya.
 In South Carolina, her ongoing field research at the Anne Tilghman Boyce Coastal Reserve focuses on the ways in which environmental changes approximately 5,000 years ago, such as sea level rise, contributed to new subsistence patterns in which people relied heavily on shellfish as part of seasonal hunting and gathering.
 These changes also affected the development of trade and exchange, cultural complexity, and mobility.
 Students can participate in these excavations by enrolling in the Prehistoric Archaeological Field School (ANTH 395), and the project provides research opportunities for students in Anthropology, Geography, and Marine Science.